iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

-## 2025-09-10
+## 2025-09-08
 - Move purchase, bug, and support links from the header to the sidebar navigation
 - Replace sidebar command menu with home-screen buttons for export and mobile signing

-## 2025-09-09
 - Licenses can be activated by uploading a signed token file from the web UI
 - Added `scripts/license/generate_license_file.py` helper to create signed license files with `LICENSE_SECRET`
+- Uninstall scripts now back up `settings.json` and `env/license.env` to a `DocCropperBackup` folder under the current user before removing the installation
+- Installers restore these files on setup so licenses and preferences persist across clean reinstallations
+- Enable moving any form field type, including on touch devices
+- Add signature modal with double-click placement and preview integration
+- Guard against future dates in this log with an automated test

 ## 2025-09-07
 - On Windows, compile lightweight wrappers so Task Manager lists `DocCropper.exe` and `DocCropperTray.exe` instead of generic Python names

-## 2025-09-08
-- Uninstall scripts now back up `settings.json` and `env/license.env` to a `DocCropperBackup` folder under the current user before removing the installation
-- Installers restore these files on setup so licenses and preferences persist across clean reinstallations
+- Fix PDF compression levels by applying JPEG quality settings so file size reflects chosen compression

 ## 2025-09-06
 - Add client-side scanner helper with FastAPI and wire the scan plugin to enumerate devices and trigger acquisitions through `http://127.0.0.1:28672`
+- Restore watermark overlay on exported PDFs for Free and Demo editions

 ## 2025-09-05
 - Licenses panel can now persist manual keys to `env/license.env` and refresh the server so the frontend reflects the new license immediately
+- Convert images to JPEG during PDF compression so selected levels actually reduce file size

 ## 2025-09-04
 - Add cross-platform uninstallation scripts that stop running instances and remove the installation directory even when files are locked
+- Allow purchasing licenses directly from the license panel with a Stripe checkout flow

 ## 2025-08-19
 - Enable DocuSeal and remote signing plugins by default so developer licenses reveal them immediately